JeehyaeDance/rock-climbing-journal/README.md

 ## Development

-1. Add a `.env` to your root directory with the following environment variables set:
+1. Add a `.env.development` to your root directory with the following environment variables set:

 ```
 DB_HOST